minetest-mods/i3/README.md

 If the inventory's font size is too big on certain setups (namely Windows 10/11 or 144 DPI display), you should lower the value of the setting `display_density_factor` in your `minetest.conf`.
 Note that the change is applied after restart.

+You can also use the font size slider in the inventory, settings window.

 #### Notes